Grand Canyon University logo

 Is Grand Canyon University the right fit for me?

 Whether Grand Canyon University is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (79% admit rate), cost ($16,500/year out-of-state), campus culture in Phoenix, and available programs.
+Key factors to consider: admissions selectivity (79% admit rate), avg net price ($22,472/year after aid), campus culture in Phoenix, and available programs.
 Use CollegeCove's compare tool to weigh Grand Canyon University against similar schools side-by-side.

 Quick Facts